cspotcode/hookable-typescript/README.md

 this will function identically to vanilla Typescript.

-Step 2: Modify the boilerplate files to install hooks by setting `ts.__hooks__` Whatever behavioral changes you want to implement: a custom plugin architecture, support for custom transformers, diagnostic filtering, etc... it should all be implemented using the hooks provided.
+Step 2: Modify the boilerplate files to install hooks by setting `ts.__hooks__` Whatever behavioral changes you want to implement -- in this case, a custom plugin architecture -- should all be implemented using the hooks provided.

 If the hooks aren't sufficient for your use-case, we should add additional hooks.